RF safety and

 energy radiated by power lines and electric devices.
 Cellphones are

-a particular concern now because at least five billion people around
+a particular concern now because at least five billion of them are in use around

-the world use them.
-As evidence grows that they pose long-term health
+the world at last count.
+As evidence grows that they may pose long-term health

 risks, this is becoming a serious problem.
 Amateur radio operators